KollerSAO/CheatSheet-Go/README.md

-// You can also initialize many variables in the same line var a, b, c ,d ,e int = 1, 2, 3, 4, 5 var a, b = 6, "Hello" without the type a,b,c,d := 10,'P',10.1,'Ü' // These are also only localy available
+// You can also initialize many variables in the same line var a, b, c ,d ,e int = 1, 2, 3, 4, 5 var a, b = 6, "Hello" //without the type a,b,c,d := 10,'P',10.1,'Ü' // These are also only localy available
 ```
 ---